STORM-IRIT/Radium-Engine/doc/basics/compilation.md

 If using earlier versions of Qt (5.5)  or a different toolset you may have to compile Qt yourself.
 You will probaby have to manually point cmake to the Qt folder.

-Other dependencies (Eigen, Assimp, glbinding, globjects and glm) are included as a submodule in the git repository.
+Other dependencies (Eigen, Assimp, glbinding, globjects and glm) are fetched and compiled at configure-time if they are not present at this time on the host system (see @ref develbuildchain).

 ### Getting started with Visual Studio